dackst/nayuta/notes.md

     * Cetus separately lists the Ciencia sea, eastern island(s), and the northern continent as places he's explored
     * Remnant Island is suggested to be part of some archipelago, with various dialogue talking about other islands
       * Ciencia Sea could possibly just refer to the region around the achipelago, like the Carribean or the Sea of Japan
-      * it's also unclear whether the city of San Ceriz is on the continent or just on a bigger, more populated island
+      * it's also unclear whether the city of Saint Cerise is on the continent or just on a bigger, more populated island